Exclusive: India's IndiGo close to mammoth 300-plane Airbus deal - sources

 However its two co-founders, Rakesh Gangwal and Rahul Bhatia, have been embroiled in a dispute about corporate governance of the airline that shows no signs of easing.

-In June, IndiGo dropped its original engine supplier, United Technologies unit Pratt & Whitney (UTX.N), in favor of French-U.S. engine venture CFM by agreeing a record $20 billion deal for more than 600 engines to power Airbus jets already on order.
+In June, IndiGo dropped its original engine supplier, United Technologies (UTX.N) unit Pratt & Whitney, in favor of French-U.S. engine venture CFM by agreeing a record $20 billion deal for more than 600 engines to power Airbus jets already on order.

 CFM is jointly owned by France’s Safran (SAF.PA) and General Electric (GE.N) of the United States.

-Indian regulators on Monday ordered IndiGo to modify its 16 earlier Airbus A320neo aircraft fitted with Pratt & Whitney engines, which have been linked to in-flight shutdowns, to avoid their grounding.
+Indian regulators on Monday ordered IndiGo to modify its 16 earlier A320neo aircraft fitted with Pratt & Whitney engines, which have been linked to in-flight shutdowns.

-Reporting by Aditi Shah and Tim Hepher; editing by Jason Neely
+Reporting by Aditi Shah and Tim Hepher; Editing by Jason Neely and Jan Harvey